Amarnath510/CustomClassLoader/README.md

 	}
     ```

   - **loadClass(String)**: Most important method.
-This class is responsible for laoding the classes that start with "com.cldemo" else it will invoke parent class loaders.
+This class is responsible for loading the classes that start with "com.cldemo" else it will invoke parent class loaders.

    ```Java
    	@Override